pyvista/pyvista/doc/source/api/core/filters.rst

    UnstructuredGridFilters

-UniformGrid Filters
+ImageData Filters
 ~~~~~~~~~~~~~~~~~~~
-The :class:`pyvista.UniformGridFilters` is inherited by
+The :class:`pyvista.ImageDataFilters` is inherited by
-:class:`pyvista.UniformGrid` making all the following filters
+:class:`pyvista.ImageData` making all the following filters
-available as callable methods directly from any ``UniformGrid`` mesh.
+available as callable methods directly from any ``ImageData`` mesh.

 .. autosummary::
    :toctree: _autosummary

-   UniformGridFilters
+   ImageDataFilters

 Composite Filters